Did you know that, according to a HomeStars survey, almost three-quarters (74%) of Canadian homeowners planned on improving their homes in 2021?

 What is the average cost to renovate a home?

 For starters, CIBC’s 2019 Home Renovation Poll found that of those planning renovations over the subsequent 12 months, the average planned spend was $10,211.
+However, you can expect to pay a tad more due to inflation.

 When looking at averages and estimates, it’s best to break it down by room type.
 After all, most homeowners will only tackle one room at a time.
 Keep in mind that the estimated costs listed below are averages.
 Every home is different!
 The actual cost of your home renovation will depend on a variety of factors, including: